-aNewDomain — Every year at 1:59 p.m. on March 14 the folks at San Francisco’s Exploratorium celebrate pi – it’s the constant 3.14159 …
+aNewDomain — Every year at 1:59 p.m. on March 14 the folks at San Francisco’s Exploratorium celebrate Pi – it’s the constant 3.14159 …

-Cool pi facts I happen to know or that I’ve gathered up over the years:
+Now check out these cool pi facts I happen to know or that I’ve gathered up over the years:

 - Pi didn’t come out of Ancient Greece.
-Archimedes of Syracuse called the number that we now know as pi by a different name entirely.
+Archimedes of Syracuse called the number that we now know as Pi by a different name entirely.
 He renamed it after himself.
 He called it Archimedes’ Constant.

 - William Jones of Wales (no known relation to Wikipedia founder Jimmy Wales) gave pi its current name in 1706.

 - March 14 — Pi Day — is also Albert Einstein’s birthday.
 Cool.